itsnehagarg/AWSProjects/EC2/InstallDockeronEC2.md

 sudo yum install -y docker
 ```

-### 👩‍💻Step 4: After the installation is complete, start the Docker service using the following command:
+### 🔦 Step 4: After the installation is complete, start the Docker service using the following command:

 ```sh
 sudo service docker start